phalcon-orphanage/docs/fr/reference/tutorial-invo-3.rst

     );

-Which means, the local attribute "product_types_id" in "Products" has an one-to-many relation to the model "ProductTypes" in its attribute "id".
-By defining this relation we can access the name of the product type by using:
+Which means, the local attribute "product_types_id" in "Products" has an one-to-many relation to the "ProductTypes" model in its attribute "id".
+By defining this relationship we can access the name of the product type by using:

 .. code-block:: html+jinja